yojeero/config_linux/.distro/setup/backup dd.md

 --------------------------------------

-# восстановление загрузочного сектора (если требуется)
+# restore boot sector (if required)

-#  после восстановления может потребоваться восстановить загрузчик с помощью утилиты grub-install
+# after recovery you may need to restore the bootloader using the grub-install utility
 sudo mount /dev/sda1 /mnt
 sudo mount --bind /dev /mnt/dev sudo mount --bind /proc /mnt/proc